Please note the 2022 Cleveland International Film Festival will have in-person and streaming options available.

-It’s that time of year again folks – the return of the Cleveland International Film Festival.
-This is one of my favorite annual events in Cleveland.
+The Cleveland International Film Festival is one of my favorite annual events in Cleveland.
 Each spring, hundreds of feature and short films come to Playhouse Square (and a variety of other theaters in the area).
 People come from all over the world to celebrate and showcase their work.
 The goal of the festival is to promote artistically and culturally significant films through education and exhibition to enrich the life of the community.
 This festival has been in Cleveland for 44 years and typically runs 12 days, giving you ample time to view one of the featured films.
 As a result of COVID, the festival also has a streaming option following the conclusion of the in-person events.

 I’ve volunteered at the film festival in past years, which “pays” you though two comped tickets per shift.
 This year I’ll only be attending as a guest, so I won’t be able to share the behind the scenes buzz.
 What I can do is provide helpful tips for attending the festival.

 Tips for CIFF:

 - Pick up a program guide (located in Tower City and around town at coffee shops, etc.) or go online to pick the shows that sound the most interesting to you.

 - Buy your tickets in advance.
 Don’t wait until the day of the show, because the majority of shows sell out and you’ll be placed on stand-by.
 Tickets go on sale to the public about two weeks before the event.
 This year they went on sale March 18th.